watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/chem_soft.rst

    component_list = ["Ca_2+","Mg_2+","Alkalinity_2-"]

 A default removal efficiency is assumed for components (other than :math:`\text{Ca}^{2+}` and :math:`\text{Mg}^{2+}`) and shown below in the code block.
-Users can provide an input dictionary of removal efficiencies for each of the components by modifying the sample dictionary below and passing it to the input variable ``removal_efficiency``.

 .. code-block::